Christian Bök: The Xenotext

-Bök is collaborating with laboratories at the University of Calgary, DNA 2.0, and the University of Wyoming to realize his design.
-In 2011, nine years after conceiving The Xenotext experiment, Bök announced the university’s labs had performed a successful test run of his “poetic cipher,” meaning that:
+Bök has collaborated with laboratories at the University of Calgary, the University of Wyoming, and the University of Texas (Austin), to realize his design.
+In 2011, nine years after conceiving The Xenotext, Bök announced that labs had performed a successful test run of his “poetic cipher,” meaning that:

-In 2015, The Xenotext: Book I was published.
-This first volume, consisting of meditations on science, poetry, human intervention, and myth, “sets the conceptual groundwork for the second volume, which will document the experiment itself.”The Xenotext: Book II remains forthcoming.
+In 2015, The Xenotext: Book I was published — a work consisting of meditations on both science and poetics (addressing their mythic drives for immortality).
+This first, "Orphic" volume sets the conceptual groundwork for the second, "Eurydicean" volume, which will document the experiment itself.
+The Xenotext: Book II is scheduled to be released on May 27, 2025.